-Skin cancer prevention
+Skin cancer prevention through skin check.

-How often is skin cancer screening necessary/sensory?
+How often is skin cancer screening necessary/meaningful?

 How can I reduce the risk of skin cancer?

-The dermatologists at Dermanence will be happy to advise you on the sun protection that makes sense for you.
+Your dermatological specialist at Dermanence will be happy to advise you on the sun protection that makes sense for you.